lmc-eu/steward/README.md

 - If you already use PHP, you don't have to learn a new language to write functional tests.
 Moreover, if you are familiar with unit tests and PHPUnit, you know it all.
 - You can extend it easily by eg. registering custom events to EventDispatcher.
 Thus you can ie. add custom configuration options or change parameters passed to PHPUnit processes.
 - Status of the tests could be clearly watched during tests execution, so you will easily know, how many test were already finished and what was their result.
 - It is field tested - we use it daily in our company to maintain quality of our various products thanks to hundreds of test-cases.
+The library itself is also extensively covered with unit tests.
-- Steward is built on solid foundations: [WebDriver](http://www.w3.org/TR/webdriver/) is W3C draft standard for browser browser automation, [php-webdriver](https://github.com/facebook/php-webdriver) is the most used and developed Selenium language binding for PHP, [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html) is industry standard for PHP CLI applications.
+- Steward is built on solid foundations: [WebDriver](http://www.w3.org/TR/webdriver/) is W3C draft standard for browser browser automation, [php-webdriver](https://github.com/facebook/php-webdriver) is the most used and developed Selenium language binding for PHP, [PHPUnit](https://phpunit.de/) is well known and widely used testing framework and [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html) is industry standard for PHP CLI applications.

 ## Changelog